-Induction Time = function (1./Saturation Level) This models the decrease in induction time as saturation level increases.
+Induction Time = function(1./Saturation Level)

+This models the decrease in induction time as saturation level increases.
 The degree of supersaturation is the driving force which increases the rate at which scale will form.

-Induction Time = function (Inhibitor Dosage).
-Inhibitors extend the time before scale will form in a system by interfering with the kinetics of crystal Formation and growth.
+Induction Time = function(Inhibitor Dosage)

+Inhibitors extend the time before scale will form in a system by interfering with the kinetics of crystal formation and growth.
 Rate decreases as inhibitor dosages increase.

-Induction Time = function (Inhibitor Dosage, 1./Saturation Level) Scale inhibitors fight the driving force for scale Formation and growth.
-Inhibitors increase the induction time, and interfere with reaction rates, so that scale Formation will not occur until the treated water has passed through the system.
+Induction Time = function(Inhibitor Dosage, 1./Saturation Level)

+In cooling systems, the inhibitors fight the driving force for scale formation and growth.
+Inhibitors increase the induction time, and interfere with reaction rates, so that scale formation will not occur until the treated water has passed through the system.

-MineSAT R_x uses more sophisticated relationships than these to model the dosage requirements for scale inhibition.
-Additional parameters include temperature, as it affects the rate of crystal Formation and/or growth.
+WaterCycle Rx uses more sophisticated relationships than these to model the dosage requirements for scale inhibition.
+Additional parameters include temperature, as it affects the rate of crystal formation and/or growth.